PatrickTLuu/ChronosBookmarks/README.md

 # Bookmark Database (Ongoing)
 MySql database that stores bookmarks.
-Uses python as a backend
+Has a command line interface, using python as a backend

 ## Features
 - List all bookmarks